Pence won’t say whether he’d support Trump as 2024 nominee

 Pence, widely expected to seek the nomination himself, suggested that Trump’s leadership style isn’t what the party needs in the upcoming White House race.

-“I think we’ll have better choices,” Pence told The Associated Press in an interview in South Carolina.
+“I think we’ll have better choices,” Pence said in an interview in South Carolina.
 “I’m persuaded that no one could have defeated Hillary Clinton in 2016 except Donald Trump, but I think we live in a different time and it calls for different leadership.”

 Pence and Trump have been estranged since the violent storming of the U.S. Capitol on Jan.
 6, 2021, by Trump’s supporters in an attempt to stop the congressional certification of Democrat Joe Biden’s victory.